TAAPArthur/mykiss-repo/forks/README.md

 vim - disable mouse support
 xsel - fork to remove autogen
 xorg-server - to support tcc
-xinit - Made xinit a process reaper
+xinit - Made xinit a process reaper and make it restart faster on errors

 # Future work
 fontconfig